bwagner78/bwagner78.github.io/_posts/2025-11-19-Rules vs Virtue.md

 She emphasizes that while rules are narrow and often context-dependent, virtues expand and contract to fit individual lives and moments in history.

 Courage remains courage, but it expands and contracts to fit the person or situation.
-A knight in combat, defending his homeland, has been an emblem of fortitude for centuries.
+A knight in combat, defending his realm, has been an emblem of fortitude for centuries.
 A six-year-old would hopefully never have to go into battle, but we can think of some pretty courageous six-year-olds who nobly face difficulty at great cost.

-Consider diligent reading and study.
-It looks one way for an eight-year-old and another for an eighteen-year-old.
+Consider also diligent reading and study.
+It should look one way for an eight-year-old and another for an eighteen-year-old.
 Rules stay narrow, but virtues adjust to the person and the moment.

 Rules would say, "If you are in a battle and someone throws a grenade, you must fall on it to save your brothers."
 But what if there are no grenades?
 What if I am not in the Marines?
 Do I need a whole new set of rules?